TalEliyahu/awesome-security-newsletters/README.md

 - [CyberSecNewsWeekly](https://buttondown.email/CybersecNewsWeekly) - A weekly collection of news, articles, tools and tutorials by a security professional (@lormayna) for security professionals audience.

+- [Last Week in Security](https://blog.badsectorlabs.com) - A summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week.

 ## Twitter Lists

 - Red Team - Get the latest tweets from red team professionals -  https://www.twitter.com/i/lists/1270700272285696001